 NAC therapy in paracetamol (acetaminophen) intoxication is standard clinical practice.
 Doctors regularly give intravenous NAC to people with an acetaminophen overdose to prevent or reduce kidney and liver damage (1).

 More than 20 clinical trials have employed NAC in various psychiatric disorders.
-These include nicotine and cocaine addiction and cessation, methamphetamine and cannabis dependence, pathological gambling, trichotillomania, nail biting and skin picking, schizophrenia, bipolar disorder, autism.
+These include nicotine and cocaine addiction and cessation, methamphetamine and cannabis dependence, pathological gambling, trichotillomania, nail-biting and skin picking, schizophrenia, bipolar disorder, and autism.
 In most of these studies, NAC had positive effects on clinical outcomes (3).

-Beyond that particular applications, NAC has remained a relatively obscure and poorly understood compound until quite recently.
+Beyond that particular application, NAC has remained a relatively obscure and poorly understood compound until quite recently.